-Soaps enriched with milk are creamier than those made with water, and milk’s natural fats, vitamins, minerals, proteins, and other nutrients provide skin-renewing moisture and nourishment.
+Soaps enriched with pure, raw, farm-fresh milk are creamier and more nourishing than those made with water or powdered milk.
+Milk’s natural abundance of fats, vitamins, minerals, and proteins provide skin-renewing moisture and nourishment.

 How Your Skin & Scalp Absorbs Topical Nutrients

 Have you ever seen a nicotine patch and wonder how they work for smokers trying to quit?
-Or how merely touching a toxic yet brightly colored tree frog can lead to death?
-It’s because your skin and scalp absorb what you put on them!
+Or how merely touching a toxic tree frog can lead to death?
+It’s because your skin and scalp can absorb what you put on them!

 Your skin is your body’s largest organ by far, with a total average area of about 20 square feet!
 That’s a lot of avenues for nutrients to reach your body… or to get slowly poisoned by toxic body products.
 The good news is Perma-Earth offers some of the best body care products in the world to feed your hair and skin from the outside-in.

 Nutrients follow three pathways through the skin, according to the CDC.

 - Intercellular pathways.
-As the name implies, there are spaces in between your skin’s cells.
-Nutrients may follow these pathways deeper into the skin.
-Along the way, your skin’s outer layer may absorb some of the nutrients in our buttermilk soaps, such as Vitamin D3, Retinol-A, Alpha-Hydroxy Protein Acids, and more beauty-promoting goodies!
+As the name implies, there are spaces in between your skin’s cells through which nutrients may follow deeper into the skin.
+Along the way, your skin’s outer layer may absorb some of the nutrients in our buttermilk soaps, such as Vitamin D3, Retinol-A, Hyaluronic Acid, Alpha-Hydroxy Protein Acids, and more beauty-promoting goodies!

 - Permeation.
 Nutrients may pass from cell to cell in your epidermis.
-When the outermost cells take on some nutrients, they could pass some of those to the next cells behind the outer ones.
+When the outermost cells take on some nutrients, they could pass some of those to the next cells behind the outer ones, and so on.

 - Hair follicles and glands.
 Nutrients that permeate slowly into your skin may reach the hair follicles or glands deeper into your skin’s layers.
 This represents the hardest way your skin can absorb nutrients because your follicles are much deeper in the skin.

 Since milk soap is a natural product recognized as safe by the body, it can be absorbed that much deeper and easier.
-The famously beautiful Queen Cleopatra knew this as she used to bath in buttermilk daily.
+The famously beautiful Queen Cleopatra knew this, as she bathed in buttermilk daily.